Japan's Far East

 Meet your group in Kushiro City

-We’ll meet between 1:00 pm and 2:00 pm in Kushiro City.
-Your pickup can be arranged from the airport at around 1:00 pm or from the railway station at around 1:30 pm.
-Once everyone joins the group in Kushiro, we’ll spend some time getting to know each other and the programme for our upcoming adventure, before we set off for a short hike on the Kushiro Wetland walkway.
+We will meet between 1:00 pm and 2:00 pm in Kushiro City.
+We can arrange to pick you up from the airport at around 1:00 pm or from the railway station at around 1:30 pm.
+Once the group assembles in Kushiro, we’ll spend some time getting to know each other, discuss the programme for our upcoming adventure then set off for a short hike on the Kushiro Wetland walkway.

-Registered as a Ramsar site (a wetland of international importance), Kushiro Shitsugen Wetland is the largest wetland remaining in Japan today, with an area of 22,070 ha (54,500 acres), bigger than the size of our capital Tokyo!
-After we enjoy taking in the views of the vast wetland, we’ll travel by van for half an hour to Tsurui Village, where we spend our first night.
+Registered as a Ramsar site (a wetland of international importance), Kushiro Shitsugen Wetland is the largest wetland remaining in Japan today.
+With an area of 22,070 ha (54,500 acres), it is larger than our capital city Tokyo!
+After we enjoy the views of the vast wetland, we will travel by van for half an hour to Tsurui Village, where we spend our first night.
 (D)

 Activity – Walking